sutta » an » an8 » Aṅguttara Nikāya 8.42

 Mālaṁ na dhāre na ca gandhamācare,

-Not wearing garlands or applying perfumes,
+Not wearing garlands or applying fragrance,

 Mañce chamāyaṁ va sayetha santhate;